Updated: Jan 15

 So what's this going to cost me?

-When you're ready to take the plunge and purchase an instrument for your child, you might be wondering how much it will set you back.
+When you're ready to take the plunge and purchase an instrument for your child, you might wonder how much it will set you back.
 If you haven't saved enough for a professional-level instrument, a step-up instrument is a great choice.
-Most step-up instruments are made from quality materials with craftsmanship to match, so it is a great option until you've saved enough to surprise your child with a professional instrument.
-Some parents opt to skip the step-up instrument in favor of moving straight to a professional model, which isn't always the best investment.
-Think of it this way: you can always sell your step-up instrument and use those funds to purchase a professional model, but it can be tough to find a buyer for an intermediate instrument.
-Budget is obviously a key consideration when choosing an instrument for your child, but don't forget to factor in the resale value down the road.
+Most step-up instruments are made from quality materials with craftsmanship to match.
+It is a great option until you've saved enough to surprise your child with a professional instrument.
+Some parents skip the step-up instrument in favor of moving straight to a professional model, which isn't always the best investment.
+Think of it this way: you can always sell your step-up instrument and use those funds to purchase a professional model, but finding a buyer for an intermediate instrument can be tough.
+Budget is crucial when choosing an instrument for your child, but don't forget to factor in the resale value down the road.

 Parent-teacher conferences are not only for English and Math!

 Music teachers are always touched when a parent takes the time to set up a conference to discuss their child's musical journey.
-It can be difficult to find the time, but it is so worth it.
+It can be difficult to find the time, but it is worth it.
 In just a few minutes, you can chat about how your child is doing and if they are ready for a step-up instrument.
 They'll know more about instruments than you ever will, and they interact with different children all day.
-They're also able to determine if your child is being held back by their current model.
-When in doubt, please reach out, they'll be more than happy to chat with you about your child's progress.
-Take proactive steps like these to ensure that your kid enjoys music for many years to come!
+They can also determine if your child is being held back by their current model.
+Please reach out when in doubt; they'll be more than happy to chat with you about your child's progress.
+Take proactive steps like these to ensure your kid enjoys music for many years!
 Think about contacting your child's teacher today!